2i2c-org/infrastructure/docs/topic/billing/budget-alerts.md

 US court system.
 "How much is my cloud going to cost?" is a big anxiety for a lot of our users, and hence us.
 We set up billing alerts to help deal with this anxiety.

+See [](howto:enable-budget-alerts) for instructions on enabling this feature.

 ## When are the alerts triggered?

 Budget alerts are sent under two conditions: